svhulse/gfg-model/README.md

 ## Plotting Scripts

-The other code in this repository is used for analysing and plotting, and includes utilities.py, style.py, fig_1.py,...,fig_S4.py.
+The other code in this repository is used for analyzing and plotting, and includes utilities.py, style.py, fig_1.py,...,fig_S4.py.

-utilities.py contains helper functions, mostly used to unpack and analyse the output from gen_raster.
+utilities.py contains helper functions, mostly used to unpack and analyze the output from gen_raster.
 It also contains the code needed to calculate the transitivity slope for a particular equilibrium.

 style.py defines the graphics themes used for all plots.